Routing

 We can use the following method to generate the URL for this route:

-When using route URLs in a view, this method can be used so that regardless of changes to the routing rules, the URL will be generated automatically, avoiding the need to modify a large number of view files due to changes in route addresses.
+When using the route's URL in views, this method can be used so that no matter how the routing rules change, the URL will be auto-generated, avoiding a large number of changes to view files due to routing address adjustments.

 We can obtain the current request route information through the $request->route